VT Agency of Transportation statewide On-Road Bicycle Plan Announcement - Rescheduled!

 To meet the growing demand for bicycling facilities VTrans is kicking off an exciting new initiative, the VTrans On-Road Bicycle Plan.
 The Plan will help guide improvements along Vermont state highways to work better and be safer for all bicyclists -- families, commuters and recreational riders.

-The first meeting will be on December 9, 2014 from 6pm to 8pm.
+The first meeting will be on Wednesday, January 7th, 2015 ( rescheduled from December 9, 2014) from 6pm to 8pm.
 (The meeting will be broadcasted using Vermont interactive Technologies (VIT) throughout the state.
 Find a location convenient to you.)

 Get involved!
 You can contribute by identifying where you ride and where you want to ride by:

 1. Attending the project public meetings.
-The first meeting will be on December 9, 2014 from 6pm to 8pm.
+The first meeting will be on January 7th, 2015 (rescheduled from December 9, 2014) from 6pm to 8pm.
 The meeting will be broadcasted using Vermont interactive Technologies (VIT) throughout the state.
 Find a location convenient to you.